habibtalib/belich/README.md

 ![Dashboard](https://raw.githubusercontent.com/daguilarm/belich/master/documents/images/stats1.png)

-At the moment, Belich only has this type of metrics:
+At the moment, Belich only has this type of charts:

 ![Dashboard](https://raw.githubusercontent.com/daguilarm/belich/master/documents/images/metrics/graph-types.png)

-The pie graph is working, but is not ready yet...
+The pie charts is working, but is not ready yet...

 ![Dashboard](https://raw.githubusercontent.com/daguilarm/belich/master/documents/images/metrics/graph-pie.png)

-Due to Chartist don't have a great support for pie graph, I have to do all the work so...
+Due to Chartist don't have a great support for pie charts, I have to do all the work so...

 #### And of course, with sidebar...